 Students continue to work through the learning aspects at a more sophisticated and detailed level.
 They are encouraged to make regular use of the careers library.
 The full range of post-16 possibilities, including technical education qualifications and apprenticeships, are explored through a number of activities, including contact with and visits to FE, training and work-based facilities.
 Talks by employers are included as well as impartial one-to-one career meetings for all students in Year 11.
-Year 10 students participate in a one-week work experience placement and participate in an annual careers forum.
-Parents are encouraged to be involved in and be supportive of these activities.
+Year 10 students participate in a one-week work experience placement where students experience a real working environment and participate in an annual careers forum.
+Parents are encouraged to be involved in and supportive of these activities through regular updates in the Parent Newsletter.
 Special attention is given to the needs of disadvantaged students and those with SEND.
-For example, these students will have their one-to-one meeting prioritised.
+For example, these students will have their one-to-one meeting prioritised, some students will have Preparation for Adulthood meetings in Year 9 but all disadvantaged students will be met with in the summer term of year 10 to provide timely and individualised support ahead of Year 12

 Year 11 destinations are tracked throughout the year and appropriate support given where it is needed.
 On GCSE results day staff are on hand to give additional guidance if needed.